dshorthouse/bloodhound/README.md

       service neo4j start

 Replacing the database through load requires that the database first be deleted [usually found in /var/lib/neo4j/data/databases on linux machine] and then its permissions be recursively set for the neo4j:adm user:group.

+## Successive Data Migrations

+Unfortunately, gbifIDs are not persistent.
+These occasionally disappear through processing at GBIF's end.
+As a result, claims may no longer point to an existing occurrence record and these must then be purged from the user_occurrences table.
+The following SQL statement can remove these with successive data imports from GBIF:

+      DELETE uo FROM user_occurrences uo LEFT JOIN occurrences o ON uo.occurrence_id = o.gbifID WHERE o.gbifID IS NULL

 ## License